 THE SECOND UPDATE: EXTENSION OF AMORTIZATION TO 30 YEARS

 The second announced change is an extension of 30-year amortization mortgages to all first-time homebuyers.
 This extension adds to the government’s previous announcement earlier this year that allowed 30-year amortizations on newly built homes.
+The government says this change will ease the financial burden on younger buyers, allowing them to spread payments over a longer period, thus reducing monthly costs.

 The change to 30-year amortization should have the effect of helping to increase affordability by lowering payments, and increasing the amount of the mortgage borrowers will be able to qualify for.